TigerHix/shimeji-universal/README.md

 # shimeji-universal

-A universal version of [shimeji-ee](https://code.google.com/p/shimeji-ee/).
-Now supporting both 32-bit and 64-bit Java!
+An universal version of [shimeji-ee](https://code.google.com/p/shimeji-ee/), with 64-bit support.

 shimeji-universal is based on [Kilkakon's fork](http://kilkakon.com/projects/shimeji.php) of the original project.
-License file is located under the root directory.